Spring is when my hunting life gives way to my fishing life, and a great way to celebrate the turn of the season is simple seared fish and asparagus.

 At the end of the day, Chris and I split our fish, so I had half a sturgeon he had half a leopard shark.
 Sturgeon is a rare gift, and while normally I smoke at least part of it, I wanted to eat some fresh right away.
 Spring is in full swing here in NorCal, so it just seemed right to whip up something green and clean.

-Roasted asparagus, seared sturgeon.
+So fish and asparagus it is: Roasted asparagus, seared sturgeon.
 Fresh peas, some stray smelt caviar I had leftover from a catering gig, and a delicate carrot broth.
 A lovely end to a lovely day on the water.

 Seared Fish with Spring Vegetables